What is the Water Quality in Racine, Wisconsin?

-Let’s dive deeper into what’s in Racine water.
+Let’s look closer at what’s in Racine water.

 - Arsenic – Potential effect: Cancer